Air over Whitefish Lake. Photo courtesy Whitefish Mountain Resort

 Get there: Sisters is about a six-hour drive from Seattle, or catch a one-hour flight from Seattle-Tacoma International Airport to nearby Redmond, Oregon.

 Leavenworth, that faux Bavarian town set in a scenic corner of the craggy Cascade foothills, might feel almost too familiar to Seattle-area families.
 But at just a two-and-a-half-hour drive from the Emerald City, the winter fun per mile driven can’t be beat.
-A mountain town for all seasons, “Little Bavaria” really turns the storybook charm to full throttle for the snow-laden holidays.
 With a nearby ski area, a sledding hill (and unofficial sledding in town), family-friendly hotels and restaurants, it offers snow fun for all ages.
+While this mountain town really turns the storybook charm to full throttle for the snow-laden holidays, it's just as great during the rest of winter, too.

 Best for: Alpine scenery lovers, cross-country skiers, multigenerational families